robertolightspeed/FightSimulationGeneticAlgorithm/readme.md

 ...yes I'm using Lumen framework

-A really good article (not so complex) about GA is: http://www.abrandao.com/2015/01/simple-php-genetic-algorithm/ Ready only the GA concept the Code part of the article is too messy ;)
+A really good article (not so complex) about GA is: http://www.abrandao.com/2015/01/simple-php-genetic-algorithm/ Read only the GA concept, the Code part of the article is too messy ;)

 ## REQUIRED
 `Docker`